 6.24.
 A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Surgery will not accept requests for exceptions to the 80hour limit to the fellows' work week.
+The Review Committee for Thoracic Surgery will not consider requests for exceptions to the 80-hour limit to the residents' work week.

 6.25.
 Moonlighting